 Quinebaug Valley Community College has signed agreements with many area high schools which permit eligible high school juniors and seniors to enroll in general fund supported credit courses at QVCC.
 The College pays the tuition and waives all fees for students enrolled in the program.
 Students are responsible for the cost of books and supplies for the classes they take.
 To be eligible for the program, students must have a minimum cumulative scholastic average of 80 and be recommended by their high school guidance counselor, principal, or designated representative.
 There are a limited number of slots for each semester; students are accepted on a first come first served basis until slots are filled.
-Additional information and applications are available through admissions.
+Additional information and applications are available from the Admissions Office in Danielson or Willimantic.